IkigaiLabsETH/kaipulse/README.md

 1. Access the Notebook interface (`/notebook`)
 2. Input article parameters:
    - Optional title (or let AI generate one)
+   - Twitter URL for instant analysis and content generation
    - Key points for coverage
    - Target audience
    - Desired tone and length